-a. -Within fifteen (15) working days of the disputed action or inaction, or the date the employee is made aware of the action or inaction, or if an Employee submitted a timely Notice of Pay Problem, within fifteen (15) working days of receipt of the Employer's response, whichever is later, the aggrieved employee, Union Representative or Steward may submit a grievance in writing to the employee's first (1st) level supervisor outside of the bargaining unit designated Human Resource Manager.
+Within fifteen (15) working days of the disputed action or inaction, or the date the employee is made aware of the action or inaction, or if an Employee submitted a timely Notice of Pay Problem, within fifteen (15) working days of receipt of the Employer's response, whichever is later, the aggrieved employee, Union Representative or Steward may submit a grievance in writing to the employee's designated Human Resource Manager.
 The Human Resource Manager shall respond to the Union within fifteen (15) working days after the receipt of the appeal.